CarlaNCAP: A Framework for Quantifying the Safety of Vulnerable Road Users in Infrastructure-Assisted Collective Perception Using EuroNCAP Scenarios: VRU Safety Study

 \subsection{Metrics}

-For the evaluation we want to consider both the performance and also the safety.
-For performance we will consider the awareness for the VRU.
-For this purpose, we use the accuracy $A$ which describes the percentage of frames in which the VRU is detected by at least one sensor unit as shown in Eq.~\eqref{eq:acc}.

-$TP$ represents the correctly detected VRUs ($IoU \geq 0.5$) and $Frames$ the number of frames.
-Moreover, we consider the average number of detections per frame which allows to make a statement about redundancy.

-In terms of safety we consider the collision avoidance rate.
+For the evaluation we want to focus on safety.In terms of safety we consider the collision avoidance rate.
 A collision is counted as avoided if the perception of the VRU is early enough to perform an emergency braking maneuver of the VUT which avoids the collision.
 To avoid false alarms, the VRU must be perceived for at least three consecutive frames.